CleristonBernardes/postfix-notation/README.md

-# postfix-notation
+# Postfix Notation
-Calculates the postfix notation for spreadsheets considering its reference to different cells Expects a csv input file
+Calculates the postfix notation for spreadsheets considering its reference to different cells.

+Expects a csv input file